 Having Linda on board has certainly made a difference.
 Besides sharing the work/meals load, its just plain fun having another friend about to chat with, re-tell your old stories to and make games-night a whole lot more fun!

 So please meet Linda; a Peace Poet from Worcester, Mass.
 Cape Cod, Mass. & Boulder, Colorado, plus many more places.
 She has got a great website www.earthoceanheavens.com that has some of her photos and literary works.
 Linda has thousands of miles under her keel, sailing with Captain Joe around this coast and the Caribbean Sea.
 She has traversed the Panama Canal, cruised Haiti, the San Blas Islands, Panama and Columbia + the Bahamas including long trips to the Berry Islands when they had a home-base in Miami, FL.
 After that, she moved to Denver, Co, where she met and married Douglass Graham, (now Graem) curator of the JMW Turner Museum.
 They had a daughter, Isis, who now lives and attends grad school at the University in Stockholm, Sweden.
+She was in a good position to ponder life and its fluidity when she introduced herself to us on the dock in Provincetown, on Cape Cod that day.
+Jim was able to tell her that we were in fact looking for others to join us.
+She knew immediately that she wanted to come, and after tying up what little loose ends she had, she met up with us in New York City, at the 79th Street Boat Basin.

 We look forward to our travels together and the opportunities that having a Peace Poet on board will bring!